 Veteran And Eligibility Dependent Requirements;

-- Member of the U.S. armed forces who dies on active duty, who retire from military service or who is honorable discharged and eligible for burial in one of Virginia three state veteran cemeteries.
+- Member of the U.S. armed forces who died on active duty, who retired from military service or who was honorably discharged and eligible for burial in one of Virginia’s three state veteran cemeteries.

 National Guard/Reserve Basic Eligibility Requirements;

 - Reservists and National Guard members who served military active duty [active duty for training only does not meet eligibility requirements] or at the time of death were entitled to retired pay, or would have been entitled but for being under age sixty, or who received ‘’veterans status’’ as a result of being called to active duty by Executive Order who was honorable discharged may be eligible for burial in Virginia’s State Veteran Cemeteries.